AHFoD/react-supabase/README.md

 # react-supabase
-Basic code to supabase as database
+Basic code to use supabase as database